Predrag-Jandric/Predrag-Jandric/README.md

 - ☄️ Ask me anything related to Sass, Git or Javascript

-- 🐲 At the moment practicing JavaScript and doing YouTube tutorials
+- 🐲 At the moment practicing JavaScript and learning React

 - 🚀 I’m currently seeking work